What Restriction Would The Government Impose In A Closed Economy

 2. Production Quotas

 Production quotas limit the quantity of goods that can be produced.
 These are often imposed to protect specific industries, manage resources, or stabilize prices.
-However, quotas can stifle innovation, reduce competition, and lead to higher prices for consumers.
+Still, quotas can stifle innovation, reduce competition, and lead to higher prices for consumers.

 3. Subsidies